Sports Studies

 Sport Studies

-R051: Contemporary issues in sport
+R184: Contemporary issues in sport.

 The OCR Level 3 Cambridge Technical Diploma in Sport is a vocational / practical based course.
 It is designed to give students grounding into all areas of the sports industry.
 The course is designed to provide students with a broad understanding of the sports industry and the skills and knowledge required to pursue a career within the sports industry.